boostventilator/boostventilator.github.io/index.md

   <br><br>
   I live in <a href="https://halifax.ca">Dartmouth</a>, <a href="https://novascotia.ca">Nova Scotia</a>, <a href="https://www.canada.ca">Canada</a>.
   <br><br>
+  What is a boost ventilator?
+It's <a href="https://www.everything2.com/?node=Boost+Ventilator">an enclosed system of ducts and mechanical fans used for circulating fresh, recycled or conditioned air at varying degrees of temperature and variable speeds within a motor vehicle</a>.
+  <br><br>
   You can find me on other websites below:
 </div>

 ## 👨🏻‍💻 Work

+* <a class="u-url" href="https://ca.linkedin.com/in/boostventilator" rel="me">LinkedIn</a>
 * <a class="u-url" href="https://novascotia.ca/abor/">Information Systems Specialist at Government of Nova Scotia</a>
 * <a class="u-url" href="https://boostventilator.com">Sole Proprietor at Boost Ventilator Consulting</a> - <a class="u-url" href="https://facebook.com/boostventilatorconsulting">Facebook</a>
 * <a class="u-url" href="https://twitter.com/thedingler">Editor at The Dingler</a> - <a class="u-url" href="https://www.facebook.com/thedingler/">Facebook</a> - <a class="u-url" href="https://www.instagram.com/thedingler/">Instagram</a>